The Road to Next — your interactive course for Next.js with React

 gh auth login

-# for the first login I think the SSH key gets added
+# the first interactive login often offers to upload the SSH key for you;

 That’s it.
 You have created an SSH key locally for one specific service, secured it via a passphrase, made it automatically available for every terminal session, and applied it to GitHub.
 In the case of GitHub, you are now able to interact with GitHub via SSH.